Rectifiability of sets of finite perimeter in Carnot groups: existence of a tangent hyperplane: Introduction

 The classification and even the regularity properties of sets $E$ with a constant horizontal normal is a challenging and, so far, completely open question.
 However, recently we found a way to bypass this difficulty and, in this paper, we show the following result:

 \begin{theorem} Suppose $E\subseteq\G$ has locally finite perimeter.
 Then, for $|D\uno_E|$-a.e. $\bar x\in\G$ a vertical halfspace $H$ belongs to the tangents to $E$ at $\bar x$. \end{theorem}

 Of course Theorem~\ref{main} does not provide yet a complete solution of the rectifiability problem: indeed, even though the direction $\nu_E(\bar x)$ of the halfspace $H$ depends on $\bar x$ only, we know that $\bar x^{-1}E$ is close on an infinitesimal sequence of scales to $H$, but we are not able to show that this happens on all sufficiently small scales.
 What is still missing is some monotonicity/stability argument that singles out halfspaces as the only possible tangents, wherever they are tangent (see also the discussion in Remark~\ref{rloca}).
 In a similar context, namely the rectifiability of measures having a spherical density, this is precisely the phenomenon discovered by Preiss in \cite{Preiss}: we took some ideas from this paper, adapting them to the setting of Carnot groups, to obtain our result.
-For these reasons, the complete solution of the rectifiability problem seems to be related to the following conjecture, or suitable stronger quantitative versions of it (we denote by $\vol_\G$ the Haar measure of the group and by $e$ the identity of the group):

-\begin{conjecture} Let $E\subset\G$ be a set with a constant horizontal normal $\nu\in {\bf S}^{m-1}$ and let $H$ be a vertical halfspace with the same horizontal normal.
-If
+For these reasons, the complete solution of the rectifiability problem seems to be related to the following question (we denote by $\vol_\G$ the Haar measure of the group and by $e$ the identity of the group): let $E\subset\G$ be a set with a constant horizontal normal $\nu\in {\bf S}^{m-1}$ and let $H$ be a vertical halfspace with the same horizontal normal; if